Super-Heisenberg-limited Sensing via Collective Subradiance in Waveguide Quantum Electrodynamics: Theoretical model

-\prlsection{Theoretical model} The schematic setup is shown in Fig.~\ref{fig:1}, where $ N $ identical two-level atoms with transition angular frequency $\omega_{0}$ couple to a 1D waveguide.
-We assume that all the atoms are equally spaced with separation $d$ along the axis of a single-mode 1D waveguide, and the nonguided modes are approximately treated as a free-space vacuum.
-The effective Hamiltonian by tracing out the photonic degree of freedom is given by ~\cite{liao2016,liao2017,asenjo-garcia2017}
+The schematic setup is shown in Fig.~\ref{fig:1}(a), where $ N $ identical two-level atoms with transition angular frequency $\omega_{0}$ couple to a 1D waveguide.
+All atoms are equally spaced with separation $d$ along the axis of a single-mode 1D waveguide, and the unguided modes are approximately treated as a free-space vacuum.
+After tracing out the photonic degrees of freedom, the effective Hamiltonian is given by ~\cite{liao2016,liao2017,asenjo-garcia2017}